MPCS 51052 - Advanced Python Programming

 The course project consists of several milestones:

-- M4: Final Product - Due in Week 10, instead of a final.
+• M4: Final Product - Week 10, when final is scheduled.

 This project will require you to apply skills you learn in class, augmented with self-guided learning.